antrea-io/theia/docs/networkpolicy-recommendation.md

 ... other policies
 ```

-To apply recommended policies in the cluster, we can save the recommended policies
+To apply recommended policies in the cluster, we can save the recommended
-to a yml file and apply it through `kubectl`:
+policies to a YAML file and apply it using `kubectl`:

 ```bash
 theia policy-recommendation retrieve e998433e-accb-4888-9fc8-06563f073e86 -f recommended_policies.yml